Driving after drinking alcohol is dangerous. It:

 This greatly reduces a driver's ability to drive safely, and puts them and others in serious danger.
 On average, 5 people are killed in drink drive crashes every week on Britain's roads.
 Often it is an innocent person (passengers, people in other vehicles, pedestrians, motorcyclists and pedal cyclists) who suffers, not the driver who is over the drink drive limit.

 The level of drink driving has reduced substantially over the last few decades.
 In 1980, almost 1,500 people were killed, and nearly 8,000 people were seriously injured, in drink drive crashes.
-In 2014, this had fallen to 240 deaths and 1,070 serious injuries.
-However, this still means that around 5 people are killed and 20 seriously injured by drink drivers every week.
+In 2016, this had fallen to 240 deaths and 1,260 serious injuries.
+However, this still means that around 5 people are killed and 24 seriously injured by drink drivers every week.
+Despite the long term reduction, drink drive deaths and injuries have not changed very much over the last few years.

 It is a serious criminal offence to drive a motor vehicle if you are above the drink drive limit.